jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 - **Nodes** are genomic regions `(ref, start, end)` — each node represents one stretch of one organism's genome.
 - **Edges** connect regions from different organisms that look too similar (Jaccard similarity ≥ threshold). **Jaccard similarity** is a simple measure of overlap: it counts how many k-mers two regions share divided by the total unique k-mers between them.
 A value of 1.0 means identical; 0.0 means nothing in common.

-Connected components (found via BFS — breadth-first search, a standard way to find clusters in a network) define **conflict groups** — clusters of regions across multiple organisms that share significant k-mer content and therefore could cause reads to be ambiguously assigned.
+Connected components (found via BFS — breadth-first search) define **conflict groups** clusters of regions across multiple organisms that share significant k-mer content and therefore could cause reads to be ambiguously assigned.

 ### 3.6 Proportional Read Removal